Progress report: fiddles for Fall of 2021

 The Process:

-You have to look closely to see the plexiglass template in the photograph above (and below.)
-The template is hard to see, but it gives the precise shape I want for the outline of my blocks.
+Look closely, and you soon will see the transparent plexiglass template in the photographs above and below.
+Because the template is clear, it is hard to see, but it gives the precise shape I want for the outline of my blocks.
 I use a ballpoint pen to trace the shape onto the blocks.

 Template tracing block shapes for 5-string bluegrass fiddle made by Chet Bishop